Security-Onion-Solutions/securityonion-docs/about.rst

 Security Onion
 --------------

 Security Onion is a free and open platform built by defenders for defenders.
 It includes :ref:`network visibility<network>`, :ref:`host visibility<host>`, :ref:`intrusion detection honeypots<idh>`, log management, and :ref:`case management<cases>`.

-For network visibility, we offer signature based detection via :ref:`suricata`, rich protocol metadata and file extraction using your choice of either :ref:`zeek` or :ref:`suricata`, full packet capture via :ref:`stenographer`, and file analysis via :ref:`strelka`.
-For host visibility, we offer the :ref:`elastic-agent` which provides data collection, live queries via :ref:`osquery<osquery-manager>`, and centralized management using :ref:`elastic-fleet`. :ref:`Intrusion detection honeypots<idh>` based on OpenCanary can be added to your deployment for even more enterprise visibility.
-All of these logs flow into :ref:`elasticsearch` and we've built our own user interfaces for :ref:`alerts<alerts>`, :ref:`dashboards<dashboards>`, :ref:`threat hunting<hunt>`, :ref:`case management<cases>`, and :ref:`grid management<grid>`.

 Security Onion has been downloaded over 2 million times and is being used by security teams around the world to monitor and defend their enterprises.
 Our easy-to-use Setup wizard allows you to build a distributed grid for your enterprise in minutes!

 Security Onion Solutions, LLC
 -----------------------------